Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Acknowledgement

 \section{Acknowledgement}

-We would like to thank Dr. Andreas Hegyi at TU Delft for sharing his valuable insights and practical experience with Variable Speed Limits and SPECIALIST, which helped inspire the ideas behind this paper.
+We would like to thank Dr. Andreas Hegyi at TU Delft for sharing his valuable insights and practical experience with VSL and SPECIALIST, which helped inspire the ideas behind this, and Teng He for carefully reading the manuscript and identifying typos during the revision process.

 \begin{IEEEbiography}[{ }] {Zhengbing He} (M'17-SM'20) received the Bachelor of Arts degree in English language and literature from Dalian University of Foreign Languages, China, in 2006, and the Ph.D. degree in systems engineering from Tianjin University, China, in 2011.
 He was a Post-Doctoral Researcher and an Assistant Professor with Beijing Jiaotong University, China.
-From 2018 to 2022, he was a Full Professor with Beijing University of Technology, China.
-Presently, he is a Research Scientist with the Laboratory for Information and Decision Systems (LIDS), Massachusetts Institute of Technology, USA.
+From 2018 to 2022, he was a Professor at Beijing University of Technology, China.
+From 2023 to 2025, he was a research scientist with Massachusetts Institute of Technology, USA.
+Presently, he is a Professor with University of Nottingham Ningbo China.

 His research lies at the intersection of urban mobility, systems engineering, and artificial intelligence, spanning from traditional topics such as traffic flow operations and control, sustainability, and resilience to emerging areas including data-driven modeling, autonomous driving, and large language models.
 In particular, he is a pioneer and long-term contributor in AI-based transportation modeling and AV-empowered traffic congestion mitigation, and an early innovator in generative AI applications in transportation